Darkness at Noon: Background

 Koestler wrote Darkness at Noon as the second part of a trilogy: the first volume was The Gladiators (1939), first published in Hungarian.
 It was a novel about the subversion of the Spartacus revolt.
 The third novel was Arrival and Departure (1943), about a refugee during World War II.
 Koestler, who was by then living in London, rewrote that novel in English after the original German version had been lost.

-Darkness at Noon, which Koestler wrote in German, was begun while he was living in Paris, and, as he describes in the first chapter, Scum of the Earth, completed in the summer of 1939, just outside the village of Belvédère in the Alpes-Maritimes where he was staying with his companion, the sculptor Daphne Hardy, who translated it into English while she was living with him.
+Darkness at Noon, which Koestler wrote in German, was begun while he was living in Paris and, as he describes in the first chapter of his memoir Scum of the Earth, was completed in the summer of 1939, just outside the village of Belvédère in the Alpes-Maritimes where he was staying with his companion, the sculptor Daphne Hardy, who translated it into English while she was living with him.
 For decades the German text was lost and therefore not published.
 It was thought to have been lost during the escape of Koestler and Hardy from Paris in May 1940, just before the German occupation of France.
 However, a copy had been sent to Swiss publisher Emil Oprecht.
 Rupert Hart-Davis, Koestler's editor at Jonathan Cape in London had misgivings about the English text but agreed to publish it when a request to Oprecht for his copy went unanswered.
 At Hart-Davis' prompting, and unable to reach Koestler, Hardy changed the title from The Vicious Circle to Darkness at Noon.
-The new title is a reference to Job 5:14: "They meet with darkness in the daytime, and grope in the noonday as in the night"— a description of the moral dilemmas faced by the book's protagonist, as well as Koestler's own escape from the Nazis.
+The new title is a reference to : "They meet with darkness in the daytime, and grope in the noonday as in the night"—a description of the moral dilemmas faced by the book's protagonist, as well as Koestler's own escape from the Nazis.

 In August 2015, Oprecht's copy was identified in a Zurich library by a doctoral candidate of the University of Kassel.
 The original German manuscript was published as Sonnenfinsternis (Solar Eclipse) in May 2018 by Elsinor Verlag.
 An English translation of the newfound text, retaining the original English title Darkness at Noon, was published in 2019.